-- Choose the instance and click Filter to display the instance in the RTL schematic view. - 3.
-To search through a hierarchical path, select From Top.
-If this is not checked, the command searches the entire design. - 4.
-To load an instance from the Hierarchy Browser, right-click the desired instance and select the Open Instance View ... option.
+- 2. Click Filter and the selected hierarchical instance is highlighted in the hierarchical browser. - To search through a hierarchical path, select From Top.If this is not checked, the command searches the entire design.

+4. To load an instance from the Hierarchy Browser, right-click on the desired instance and select the Open Instance View option.